Sabino Fernández Campo, 1st Count of Latores

-Sabino Fernández Campo, 1st Count of Latores (March 17, 1918, Oviedo – October 26, 2009, Madrid) was Head of the Royal Household of Spain under Juan Carlos I, from 1990 to 1993, and a key figure during the failed 23-F coup d'état in 1981.
+Sabino Fernández Campo, 1st Count of Latores (17 March 1918, Oviedo – 26 October 2009, Madrid) was Head of the Royal Household of Spain under Juan Carlos I, from 1990 to 1993, and a key figure during the failed 23-F coup d'état in 1981.

 In the Spanish Civil War he fought in a militia of the Falangists against the Republicans.
 In 1959 he was appointed as military secretary under dictator Francisco Franco.

 On 30 April 1992 Fernández was raised into the Spanish nobility by Royal Decree of King Juan Carlos I, that created him Count of Latores, together with the dignity Grandee of Spain.
 After his death in 2009, his daughter María Elena Fernández inherited the titles.

 Honours

 Coat of Arms of the 1st Count of Latores (G.E.)

 Among many others, he was in possession of the following decorations: